the-white-sox/css-parser/GRAMMAR.md

 ### Pseudo Elements

-We do not support using Pseudo Elements on rule selectors (example: `::before`)
+We do not support using Pseudo Elements (example: `::before`)

 ### Browser Prefixing

-We do not support using browser prefixes on rule selectors (example: `-webkit-appearance`)
+We do not support using browser prefixes (example: `-webkit-appearance`)

 ### Grid and Flex